 Best practices for optimizing your URL structure

-It’s like having a warehouse with lots of uncategorized items versus a warehouse with all the items assigned to a dedicated category.
+- Group related content into categories – Group your pages into categories to help users and search engines find what they want faster.
+It’s like having a warehouse with many uncategorized items versus a warehouse with all the items assigned to a dedicated category.

-Add a Breadcrumb menu– A breadcrumb is helpful because it allows users to navigate your website in a structured way since they always know where they are and how far from the home page.
+- Add a Breadcrumb menu– A breadcrumb is helpful because it allows users to navigate your website in a structured way since they always know where they are and how far from the home page.

-7. Internal Links
+8. Add Internal Links

 - Add internal links when they are useful for your reader